 4. FGBA’ s manuscript notes also say, that in 1883 John Archer (junior) lived at 7 Banbury Road;

 (The above page-content is derived from the web-site of South Oxford Community Association [http://www.southoxford.org/local-history-in-south-oxford/interesting-aspects-of-grandpont-and-south-oxford-s-history/the-coming-of-the-railway-to-oxford], to whom I offer grateful thanks, and whose page is also to be found in the album-page of this web-site where this present page is located.
-I would merely have provided a link to the S.O.C.A’s page for this purpose, but experience has taught me that such links inevitably stop working after a time, whenever the slightest change-of-their-address occurs, so, as the present page is part of a permanent record, with grateful acknowledgement of C.O.S.As research and publication, I provide here, access to their wonderful work. pba.21.8.2016)
+I would merely have provided a link to the S.O.C.A’s page for this purpose, but experience has taught me that such links inevitably stop working after a time, whenever the slightest change-of-their-address occurs, so, as the present page is part of a permanent record, with grateful acknowledgement of C.O.S.A’s research and publication, I provide here, access to their wonderful work. pba.21.8.2016)